McCall Outdoor Science School

+Learning center in Idaho, U.S.

-The McCall Outdoor Science School (MOSS) is a year-round learning center that serves over 2500 Idaho K-12 students annually in residential and outreach settings.
+The McCall Outdoor Science School (MOSS) is a year-round learning center that serves over 2500 Idaho K–12 students annually in residential and outreach settings.
 Field instructors for outdoor science programs are University of Idaho College of Natural Resources graduate students completing a certificate and master's degree in environmental education.
 The McCall Outdoor Science School also offers programs open to the public including Field Seminars, Faculty Lectures, and Community Partnerships.
 MOSS is Idaho's only residential outdoor science school.

 The program is located outside of McCall, Idaho at the 14 acre University of Idaho McCall Field Campus on Payette Lake and is operated through a partnership between the University of Idaho College of Natural Resources and Ponderosa State Park.

 History

 The McCall Outdoor Science School was founded in 2001 by Steve Hollenhorst (University of Idaho College of Natural Resources) and Greg Fizzell (Palouse-Clearwater Environmental Institute).

 A short history of the McCall Field Campus and MOSS is presented below: